sagnikchatterjee2003/Sign-Language-Detection/README.md

 This project is about the implementation of Sign Language Detection and translating them into english alphabets.

+Accuracy Score of the model: 100.00% (Not Overfitting)

 DataSet Used:-
 1. American Sign Language (Available in the repository)
 2. Indian Sign Language (Not used, but available in the repository for further experimentations)